adelolmo/heroscribe/README.md

     mvn package -DskipTests

-This will create a `target` folder with a file called `heroscribe-enhanced-skull-bundle.zip`, which contains the HeroScribeEnhanced ready to use.
+This will create a `target` folder with a file called `heroscribe-enhanced-skull_1.10.zip`, which contains the HeroScribeEnhanced ready to use.

 #### Debian package

     gbp buildpackage --no-sign --git-ignore-branch --git-ignore-new

-This will create the debian package in the parent directory. e.g: `../heroscribe-enhanced-skull_1.9_all.deb`
+This will create the debian package in the parent directory. e.g: `../heroscribe-enhanced-skull_1.10_all.deb`

 ## Links